Book Review: The Grave’s a Fine and Private Place by Alan Bradley

-The Grave's a Fine and Private Place by Alan Bradley is the ninth book in the Flavia de Luce series.
+The Grave’s A Fine And Private Place is the ninth book in Alan Bradley’s Flavia de Luce series.

 This is how much I enjoy Flavia de Luce: I’m not sure that I like her better now than I would have had I been a pre-teen who’d discovered her in my mystery-reading journey from Nancy Drew to Miss Marple.
 Flavia bridges that reading gap so perfectly that I’m almost sorry for my much younger self that Alan Bradley only started publishing these delightful novels nine years ago.
 At the rate of one a year since then, Mr. Bradley has covered a tumultuous—if much shorter—period in young Flavia’s life.